View This Center’s Verified License

 The Adult Inpatient Program is designed for rapid stabilization of adults experiencing acute psychiatric crises, including complex co-occurring mental and physical health conditions.
 Each patient receives a personalized treatment plan that integrates evidence-based therapies, medication management, and discharge planning to support long-term healing.

 A dedicated team including psychiatrists, nurses, physicians, therapists, social workers, and dietitians delivers comprehensive, personalized care.
 Addressing both mental and physical wellness, they create tailored treatment plans that foster lasting recovery.
-Patients engage in creative therapies like art, music, and recreation, designed to build resilience and new coping skills.
-Nutrition counseling and emotional support are customized to meet each individual’s needs.
+Patients engage in creative therapies like art, music, and recreation along with nutrition for whole body healing.

-Experience a structured daily schedule designed to nurture stability, build skills, and spark healing.
-Every day blends individual therapy, group sessions, and experiential activities like art, music, and recreation.
-Psychiatric care, including medication management and regular clinical check-ins, is thoughtfully integrated throughout.
-Balanced meals, wellness activities, and time for rest create space for reflection and growth.
-This supportive environment empowers patients to regulate emotions, strengthen coping skills, and move steadily toward recovery.
+Experience a structured daily schedule that nurtures stability, builds skills, and sparks healing.
+Each day blends individual therapy, group sessions, and experiential activities like art, music, and recreation.
+Psychiatric care, including medication management and clinical check-ins is thoughtfully integrated.
+Balanced meals, wellness activities, and time for rest support reflection and growth.

 Adolescents